-Additionally, the terms 'hospice care' and 'palliative care' are used.
-It can be daunting to hear these words but they simply mean the holistic and total care of someone who is living with an advancing illness.
-The aim of palliative care is to maintain and improve your quality of life and offer support to you, your family and your friends during the course of your illness.
+Palliative care and hospice care can be worrying to hear but they simply mean the total care of someone living with an incurable illness.
+They aim to maintain and improve your quality of life and offer support to you physically, emotionally, spiritually and socially.

-It's important to give yourself time to ask questions about these terms, now or in the future, and remember that while your cancer may not be curable, there are still many things that can help you live well for as long as possible.
+Give yourself time to ask questions about these terms, now or in the future.
+Remember that while the cancer may not be curable, there are still many things that can help you live well for as long as possible.

 Who will be looking after you?